-Next, you’ll see a blank template of your book cover or interior.
+Next, you’ll see a blank template of your book cover and interior.

-On the left-hand side, you’ll notice a menu with available tools and features to use to customize your design.
+On the left-hand side, you’ll notice a menu with available tools and features to use to customize your next book.
 Here are the tools that you can use to create a stunning book design: